TashreefMuhammad/RADOM/README.md

 Both the projects need to be run in order to connect.

 Both projects have 3 options:
-i) Remote PC Access (Allows Server to Control Client PC
+i) Remote PC Access (Allows Server to Control Client PC) ii) File Transfer (Allows File transfer